© Anna Hunt

 I spent the rest of the cool evening with my current girl.
 Ma wasn’t keen, especially as I’d have a long night ahead.

 By midnight, the Revenue men had been paid and were out of our way.
-The sliver of moon gave no light and nigh on twenty-five men stood ready on the sandy shore.
+The silver sliver of the moon gave no light over the lazy waves slopping slowly in and nigh on twenty-five men stood ready on the sandy shore.
 Pa had, once again, drunk too much brandy and slurred his orders.
 Not that it mattered much as we didn’t need any: we had a slick procedure, practised over many years.
 We hardly needed to wait for a dark night, we could have done it all in daylight.
 Then I saw him: farmer Wood.
 Short, hairy and dressed like a scarecrow.
 Now what’ll it be?
 A swift kick in the groin or something slower?
 The crabs, maybe the crabs.
 I’ll stake him out naked on the rocks, cover him all over with seaweed and let the crabs graze, nicking him as they did so; he’d welcome the incoming tide.